The Borrowers (1973 film): Plot

 In a 19th-century English manor, the bedridden matriarch Sophy spends her time continually fortified with wine.
 She is attended by a strict housekeeper and an elderly groundskeeper.
-They are unaware of a few-centimeters-tall family of "borrowers" who have set up residence under the mansion's floorboards.
-The miniature family survives on various items which the father manages to lift during unseen expeditions aboveboard.
+They are unaware of the few-centimeters-tall Clock family of "borrowers" who have set up residence under the mansion's floorboards.
+The miniature family survives on various items which the father, Pod Clock, manages to lift during unseen expeditions aboveboard.
 Sophy is actually aware of Pod, but, aware of her alcoholism, decides he is a delusion.

 All is well, until Sophy is required to temporarily house her 8-year-old great nephew.
 The boy happens to spot Mr Clock during a raid on a dollhouse, and he begins a series of events (including releasing a ferret under the floor to catch the tiny inhabitants) which causes the borrowers to flee into the countryside.
 However, they are eventually saved by a friendship which develops between the borrowers' daughter, Arrietty, and the boy, who becomes the family's ally.